ruben-rdez/validator-api/README.md

 # Validator API

-A simple Java API for validating emails and dates.
+A Java API for validating emails, dates, passwords, and mobile numbers.

 ## Project Structure